The Elder Scrolls III: Morrowind: Plot

 The player travels into Red Mountain to Dagoth Ur's citadel.
 After talking with Dagoth Ur, who attempts to sway the player to his side with the claim that he is merely following Nerevar's final orders, the player and Dagoth Ur fight.
 Besting Dagoth Ur, the Nerevarine soon discovers that while the Heart of Lorkhan is still intact, Dagoth Ur remains immortal and he soon returns from death.
-Making his way to the very heart of the mountain, the Nerevarine finds the Heart of Lorkhan and destroys it, severing Dagoth Ur from his power and ultimately killing him.
-Akulakhan's Chamber, where Lorkhan's heart resided, is destroyed in the process as the cavern collapses, and in turn, Red Mountain is cleared of blight and The Sixth House falls.
-Upon escaping from the chamber, the Nerevarine is congratulated by Azura, who comes to reward the player's efforts of fulfilling the prophecy.
+Making his way to the heart of the mountain, the Nerevarine finds the Heart of Lorkhan and destroys it, severing Dagoth Ur from his power and ultimately killing him.
+Akulakhan's Chamber, where Lorkhan's heart resided, is destroyed in the process as the cavern collapses and in turn, Red Mountain is cleared of blight and The Sixth House falls.
+Upon escaping from the chamber, the Nerevarine is congratulated by Azura who comes to reward the player's efforts of fulfilling the prophecy.

 The game does not end upon the completion of the main quest, but the game world Vvardenfell is affected in many different ways.
-The Blight Storms cease to plague the land, and the weak-minded followers of the Sixth House are reawakened, remembering nothing of their ordeal.
-The Dreamers who harassed the Nerevarine fall silent, and the Nerevarine becomes widely known as the savior of Vvardenfell.
+The Blight Storms cease to plague the land and the weak-minded followers of the Sixth House are reawakened, remembering nothing of their ordeal.
+The Dreamers who harassed the Nerevarine fall silent and the Nerevarine becomes widely known as the savior of Vvardenfell.
 The quintessential consequence of defeating Dagoth Ur was the destruction of the Heart of Lorkhan.
 Due to their immortality linked to the heart, Vivec and the Tribunal become mortal again, leaving Vivec's future in question and up to the player to determine his fate.
 The loss of divinity among the Tribunal is the main plot point of the game's first expansion, Tribunal.